 Because of public tender procedures, Emmanuel Mongon was not allowed to participate in the following planning phase.
 After several changes in the chosen design team, finally, in 2005, Emmanuel Mongon was required to join the project again and redo the master plan.

-After completion of the new master plan, the project design leader decided that he could continue alone.
+After completion of the new master plan, the landscape architect decided that he could continue alone.
 The project finally opened to the public in 2010.
 But the final design and experiences were far away from the initial concept.
 And the park much less attractive for visitors.
 Over the years, the parc operator needed to reengineer the park with more entertaining experiences and slowly managed to increase attendance.

 "The conservation management and cultural tourism management plan for the historic lighthouses on the east coast of Australia received the National Trust Award.
 The consultant team, which includes Emmanuel Mongon from Paris, receive recognition for this major step forward in the management and cultural tourism presentation of this historic and natural resource"